adamsjoe/lumiradx_tech_test/README.md

 _Setup_

 In order to successfully test a delete, first we need to know what we want to delete.
 In order to work with the Test Isolation Principe, the setup file will create a new blog category.
-However, due to the limitations of the create category call (that being that the create does not return anything) additional work is neeeded.
+However, due to the limitations of the create category call (that being that the create does not return anything) additional work is needed.

 Therefore, the pre-request script for this test (the setup) does the following:

 - Gets a count of the current number of categories present.
 - Creates a new category (this time the category is called "Super Dooper")
-- Requeries the API to get a list of all the categories (and then uses Math.max with the spread operator and map to get the largest number - this will be the one to delete)
+- Re-queries the API to get a list of all the categories (and then uses Math.max with the spread operator and map to get the largest number - this will be the one to delete)

 The key part of this is that a new category is created.
 This is tested in another script, so this test only cares about the number of categories before a new category is created and then the number after the new category has been deleted.
 These numbers should match.